If you're planning a trip to the outback it's worth checking the road conditions that you can expect to encounter before you go.

 Kakadu National Park has it’s own website dedicated to the road conditions in the park which you can find here:

-The best starting point for information about outback road conditions in Western Australia is the Mainroads WA website:
+You can also find out more regional specific information about outback road conditions on the Mainroads WA website:

 On the left side of the page you’ll see a menu with all of the regions of the state and clicking on any of these will open up a page with specific information about the road conditions in that region.